-In general, the more obvious the stain, the better its weather and wear-fighting ability.
-Let’s take a look at some important issues of how to staining a deck.
+In general, the more pronounced the stain, the better its weather and wear-fighting ability.
+Let’s take a look at some critical issues of how to staining a deck.

 How to stain a deck

 There are several steps to stain a deck.
-You have to follow them properly.
-We always wondering how to stain a deck, but it’s not that hard.
+You have to follow them correctly.
+We were always wondering how to stain a deck, but it’s not that hard.
 Let’s see…

 Check the forecast

-The wood stain may not blend well with the damp wood and cracks may appear within a very short time.
+The wood stain may not blend well with the damp wood, and cracks may appear within a short time.
 Dry days should be chosen for staining the deck.
-The wood does not stay damp on dry days and stains can be easily applied to it.
+The wood does not stay damp on dry days, and stains can be easily applied to it.

 If it doesn’t rain for several days and there is no chance of rain in the next few days, then those days are perfect for staining your deck.
 The lower the humidity, the faster the deck can dry.
-Again, if you want to stain in direct sunlight, you have to face the problem, because the stain will dry very quickly before the wood is able to absorb it.
+Again, if you want to spoil in direct sunlight, you have to face the problem because the stain will dry very quickly before the wood can absorb it.

 Necessary tools and materials